pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 And they keep it current, like giving you 2023 Python 3.12 in 2025

-Many gCloud Shell people soon learn the Keyboard Shortcuts for splitting a Terminal Window into Panes
+Many gCloud Shell people soon learn the Keyboard Shortcuts for splitting one Terminal Window into Panes

 | Key Chord Sequence | Meaning |
 |--------------------|---------|